 - Foodies Read.
 Do you read books about food?
 There are books about food in so many different genres, so link up with us each month that you read and write about a “foodie” book.

-- Full House Reading Challenge 2017.
+- Full House Reading Challenge.
 Complete the Bingo card of challenges with fiction or non-fiction books.

-- 2017 Grand World of Books Bingo.
+- The Grand World of Books Bingo.
 Complete the Bingo – horizontally, vertically, diagonally … or the entire card!

-- Graphic Novel and Manga Reading Challenge. write a review and link to it for it to count towards the challenge.
+- Graphic Novel and Manga Reading Challenge. (now a Facebook Group) Write a review and link to it for it to count towards the challenge.
 Generally, if it has either frames OR speech bubbles it counts.

 - Humor Reading Challenge.
 Read books that you consider funny or humorous.
 Books can be fiction, nonfiction, memoirs, graphic novels, poetry collections, plays or picture books.

-- The Island Reader’s 2017 Book Challenge.
-Read books from the categories on the list, e.g. from Oprah’s Book Club, a collection of essays, a book over 500 pages.
+- The Island Reader’s 2018 Reading Challenge.
+Read books from the 14 categories on the list, e.g. a debut novel from a romance author, novel by a Caribbean author.

 - LGBTQIA.
 Read one book of at least 100 pages that features a main character or significant secondary character that fits one of the LGBTQIA requirements.